Endeavor Bancorp Reports Net Income of $899,000 for the First Quarter of 2023; Results Highlighted by Core Deposit Growth

-/EIN News/ -- SAN DIEGO, April 18, 2023 (GLOBE NEWSWIRE) -- Endeavor Bancorp (OTCQX: EDVR) (the “Company,” or “Bancorp”), the holding company for Endeavor Bank (the “Bank”), today announced net income of $899,000 for the first quarter of 2023, compared to $764,000 for the fourth quarter of 2022, and $299,000 for the first quarter of 2022.
+SAN DIEGO, April 18, 2023 (GLOBE NEWSWIRE) -- Endeavor Bancorp EDVR (the "Company," or "Bancorp"), the holding company for Endeavor Bank (the "Bank"), today announced net income of $899,000 for the first quarter of 2023, compared to $764,000 for the fourth quarter of 2022, and $299,000 for the first quarter of 2022.
 The financial data presented in this release for the first quarter of 2023 and fourth quarter of 2022 are consolidated.
 The results presented in this press release for the first quarter of 2022 reflect Bank-only information.
 All results are unaudited.

 First quarter 2023 results included a $291,500 provision for credit losses, compared to a $740,000 provision during the preceding quarter and a $420,000 provision in the first quarter of 2022.
 As PPP loan balances were down to only $2.17 million at quarter-end, the PPP fee income for the first quarter of 2023 was $16,000, compared to $41,000 in the preceding quarter, and $672,000 in the first quarter of 2022.
 Excluding PPP fee income and loan loss provisions, the Company's core pretax, pre-PPP, pre-provision earnings were $1.58 million in the first quarter of 2023, compared to $1.80 million in the preceding quarter and $655,000 in the first quarter a year ago.
 The Bank prides itself in the high quality of its loan portfolio, with zero loan defaults in its history.